-Choosing a school can be difficult and time consuming.
+Choosing a business school can be difficult and time consuming.
 Once you have narrowed down the field of choices, use this step-by-step process to evaluate each school.

 Time Required: n/a